 Chinga-Carrasco, G.; Kuznetsova, N.; Garaeva, M.; Leirset, I.; Galiullina, G.; Kostochko, A.; Syverud, K. Bleached and unbleached MFC nanobarriers: properties and hydrophobisation with hexamethyldisilazane.
 J. Nanopart.
 Res.
 2012, 14 (12), 1-10.

 Highly flammable liquid and vapour.
 Harmful if swallowed.
+Harmful if inhaled.
 Toxic in contact with skin.
-Toxic if inhaled.
 Causes severe skin burns and eye damage.
-Causes serious eye damage.
+May cause respiratory irritation.